-Currently, 0.6 per cent of the value of the endowment is directed to the infrastructure, people and systems that indirectly support its intended purpose, as well as to programs that raise funds for endowments.
-Another 0.5 per cent is directed to the cost of investment management professionals and other investment management costs.
+For 2018, 1.1 per cent of the opening market value of the endowment went to management and administrative fees.
+Currently, 0.5 per cent of the value of the endowment is directed to the infrastructure, people and systems that indirectly support its intended purpose, as well as to programs that raise funds for endowments.
+Another 0.6 per cent is directed to the cost of investment management professionals and other investment management costs.

 Reviews of spending balances are undertaken annually by the managing unit to determine and implement the most appropriate plan to use any unspent funding from prior years.
 This may result in spending increases immediately (the next year) or over a 2 to 3 year period of time.